Motorbike Racing vs. Car Racing - Superbike or Formula One?

-A standard motorcycle in a hard fought race
+A standard motorcycle in hard fought racing

-Surely there is no better feeling as a rider and sight as a fan of a standard motorcycle in a hard fought race.
-I guess we just have to take a look at the grid numbers in each of the ‘Challenge’ series’ on the British Superbike championship; Triumph Triple Challenge and the Ducati 848 Challenge.
+Surely there is no better feeling as a rider and sight as a fan of a standard motorcycle in a hard-fought race.
+I guess we just have to take a look at the grid numbers in each of the 'Challenge' series' on the British Superbike championship; Triumph Triple Challenge and the Ducati 848 Challenge.
 They are full of great riders with standard machines.
-Racing for the enjoyment.
+Racing for enjoyment.
 Which seems less possible in both MotoGP and Formula One.
 Perhaps its because of the amount of money they get paid?

 That would be another thing, money.
-Personally I think the amount these drivers and riders get paid shouldn’t affect the way they ride.
-In British Superbikes a team manager revealed at the weekend that his riders aren’t paid.
+Personally, I think the amount these drivers and riders get paid shouldn't affect the way they ride.
+In British Superbikes a team manager revealed at the weekend that his riders aren't paid.
 Another team manager gave us an insight of how much it would cost you to run a top team in British Superbikes.
 He said £750,000 to around £850,000.
 That is a lot of money.
-But still doesn’t stop them from enjoying there racing.
+But still doesn't stop them from enjoying there racing.

 Does the fame go to their head?
 Well, some would say so.
 But to me there are only really a few riders and drivers in the top level of their sport, Motogp and Formula One.
 That come across on camera as genuine people.
 Jenson Button, Mark Webber and Cal Crutchlow.
 The way in which Crutchlow dealt with his Silverstone incident was brilliant.
 He injured himself and went to hospital but still the next day.
 Race day.
 Jumped onboard his Yamaha and got on with the job.
 For the British fans.